HPC Clusters

 After cloning the model repository to your home directory, add the following lines to your ~/.bash_profile, then close and reopen your SSH connection:

-# Load newer Git, Java (for Nextflow), and PyArrow
+# Load newer Git, Java (for nextflow), and Python

 # Include shared Nextflow and HyperQueue installations on PATH